lucagglbnc/portfolio/README.md

-Use npm start to get a localversion of the site.
+Use npm start to get a local version of the site.